Skip to main content

 Exit strategies

-Every interactive fork ends with one of three actions.
-You can trigger them via the buttons on the fork embed, or the agent can call the corresponding MCP tools directly.
+Every interactive fork ends with one of three actions — report updates is the default.
+You can trigger them via the buttons on the fork embed, or the agent can call the corresponding tools directly.
+When the fork ends, the exit embed title reflects what happened:

-Appends a short summary to ~/.ollim-bot/state/pending_updates.json and discards the fork.
-The summary is injected into the next main-session message, so you get the findings without the full context.
+Saves a short summary and discards the fork.
+The summary is included in the next main-session message, so you get the findings without the full conversation history.

 • Button: Report (agent is prompted to call report_updates before exit)